rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 which is done by a <strong>Git client</strong> installed on my local machine.

-The git <strong>init</strong> command processed by the Git client creates the git folder which holds the history of changes.
+The Git <strong>init</strong> command processed by the Git client creates the Git folder which holds the history of changes.

-The git <strong>clone</strong> command creates that .git folder inside a new folder from files downloaded from GitHub.
+The Git <strong>clone</strong> command creates that .git folder inside a new folder from files downloaded from GitHub.

 If we run the SSH or Putty command to create keys,